 The packaging is neat, and the presentation is impressive.
 The unboxing experience has been largely complimented and so has the ease of setting the device up for first use.

-There isn’t exactly any negative comment about this device, but there have been recurring feedback from users regarding the color.
+There isn’t exactly any negative comment about this device, but there has been recurring feedback from users regarding the color.